BattleOfPlassey/blogasaurus/docs/favorite-quotes.md

 > A goal without a plan is just a wish.

-> Nowhere's safe now.
+> The world outside these walls is a dangerous place.
+Nowhere's safe now.
 You can't run from the world.
 You can't hide from it.
 But you can find power and purpose.
 A chance to survive the horror.